-Please note that the State of Missouri and the Department of Elementary and Secondary Education require that we closely monitor student attendance, up to and including a referral to the MO Children's Division, citing educational neglect.
+Please note that the State of Missouri and DESE require that we closely monitor student attendance, up to and including a referral to the MO Children's Division, citing educational neglect.
+At Wydown, we will periodically check our students' attendance to ensure we are following those guidelines.
 It is important that we all do our part to ensure that students are in school each day.
 When circumstances arise resulting in student absence from school, it is the responsibility of home, school and community to work together and find solutions that are in the best interest of the child.
 Please follow this link for further guidance on the topic of school attendance.

-https://dese.mo.gov/governmental-affairs/freqaskques/Attendance
+https://dese.mo.gov/governmental-affairs/fregaskques/Attendance